pavel-zhur/Economy/docs/intro.md

 - Desktop and mobile friendly
 - Azure DevOps Pipeline for building
 - Azure hosting
+- Open source storage solutions only (no cloud-native services)

 ## Testing
 - Unit and integration tests to ensure project stability